ethereum/EIPs/EIPS/transient-pricing.md

 Furthermore, it seems that transient storage is fundamentally overpriced.
 Its pricing does not interact with refunds, it only requires a new allocation on contract load (as opposed to memory, which requires a fresh allocation on every call), and has no interaction with database journaling.

 This EIP proposes a quadratic pricing model, which is cheaper for common cases (fewer than 33 slots are written per contract), while making DoS using transient storage prohibitively expensive.

+XXX: probably go with 9 gas per tload and 15 gas per tstore.
+Does that make transient storage easier to memory dos than warm storage?

 ## Specification